kaihiro/optimistic-lock/README.md

-# OptimisticLock plugin for CakePHP
+# OptimisticLock plugin for CakePHP3

 ## Installation